-The Parks and Recreation Commission (PRC) is pleased to submit drafts of the draft Parks Zone development regulations, draft Zoning Map, and draft Land Use Map to the Planning Commission (PC) for consideration during the legislative review process.
+The Parks and Recreation Commission (PRC) is pleased to submit this recommendation on the Parks Zone to the City Council and Planning Commission (PC).
+The recommendation includes the draft Parks Zone development regulations, draft Zoning Map, and draft Land Use Map.
 The Parks Zone is a proposed new zone that will establish specific land use regulations for most of the City's parks with the goal of preserving and maintaining parks on Mercer Island.
 This recommendation was prepared in alignment with the goals and objectives in the Parks, Recreation, and Open Space (PROS) Plan.